Another Word For THINK

 Verb : (transitive) To regain or get back something.

-Verb : (transitive) To salvage something
+Verb : (transitive) To remember or recall something.

 recall